-Generative modelling aims to represent the probability distribution of the given data, which is, in our case, captured by the density matrix $\sigD$.
-Assuming that the representation of $\sigD$ has been sufficiently achieved within the circuit, one must find $\rthp$ that adequately approximates this input.
-In the case of classical probabilistic learning, one optimises the Kullback-Leibler divergence, $D_{\rm KL}$, to reduce the difference between two probability distributions (see eq.~\eqref{eq:kld})~\cite{Murphy}.
-Doing so aims to find $\rthp \simeq \sigD$.
-This can be generalised to our case; for a given Hamiltonian and temperature Gibbs-Delbr\"{u}ck-Moli\'{e}ve variational principle~\cite{Huber} states that the best objective function for the process would be the free energy,
+The primary objective of this endeavor is to establish a dependable representation of $\sigD$ through the acquisition of a learned density matrix, denoted as $\rthp$.
+In classical probabilistic learning, the optimization process revolves around minimizing the Kullback-Leibler divergence, $D_{\mathrm{KL}}$, to diminish the disparity between two probability distributions (refer to eq.~\eqref{eq:kld})~\cite{Murphy}.
+In this context, the goal is to approximate $\rthp \simeq \sigD$.
+Extending this principle to our scenario, where we work with a given Hamiltonian and temperature, the Gibbs-Delbr\"{u}ck-Moli\'{e}ve variational principle~\cite{Huber} asserts that the most suitable objective function for this process is the free energy, defined as

-which is bounded by the true free energy of the system.
-Here $\mathcal{S}(\sigD)$ is the entropy of the data (see eq.~\eqref{eq:vnentropy}), $\beta$ is the inverse temperature, and $E$ is the expectation value of the given Hamiltonian, defined in eq.~\eqref{eq:hamiltonian}.
-In this case, the issue is that both Hamiltonian and entropy are unknown prior to data analysis.
-Since free energy can also be represented as the log-partition function, one can rewrite the entire expression as
+which is bounded by the actual free energy of the system.
+Here, $\mathcal{S}(\sigD)$ denotes the entropy of the data (refer to eq.~\eqref{eq:vnentropy}), $\beta$ represents the inverse temperature, and $E$ signifies the expectation value of the given Hamiltonian as defined in eq.~\eqref{eq:expK}.
+Notably, both the Hamiltonian and the entropy are unknown prior to data analysis, posing a significant challenge.
+Recognizing that the free energy can also be expressed as the log-partition function, we can reformulate the entire expression as follows:

-where $k_\beta$ is the true entropy of the data bounds the Boltzmann constant and the left-hand side and serves as a better objective function for our purpose.
-Since temperature and Boltzmann constant has no physical meaning for data analysis, these can be used as regulariser of the objective function and, for our purposes, will be taken as one.
+where $k_\beta$ is a constant related to the true entropy of the data and the Boltzmann constant.
+This inequality offers a more suitable objective function for our purpose.
+Since temperature and the Boltzmann constant lack physical significance in the context of data analysis, they can be employed as regularizers of the objective function, and for this study, we consider them to be equal to one.